AdobeDocs/media-analytics.en/help/implementation/edge/implementation-edge.md

 Depending on the type of data that you want to send to Experience Platform Edge, you can use any of the following methods:

+### Web: Use the Adobe Experience Platform Web SDK

-### Mobile: Use the Adobe Experience Platform mobile SDK
+### Mobile: Use the Adobe Experience Platform Mobile SDK

 Use the following documentation resources to complete the implementation for both iOS and Android: